 Enter the following build settings and you’re ready to deploy:

+Now anytime you push updates to GitHub they’ll automatically be deployed to Netlify.
 If for some reason a deployment fails you can debug by viewing the error log on the “Deploys” page.